yamachig/Lawtext/README.md

 ### The Lawtext core library, the CLI, and the technical detail of Lawtext

-- For the Lawtext core library, the CLI, and the technical detail of Lawtext, please visit the [Lawtext-core repository](https://github.com/yamachig/Lawtext-core).
+- For the Lawtext core library, the CLI, and the technical detail of Lawtext, please visit the [`core` directory](./core/README.md).

 ### Lawtext-app